 Operational risk is the risk of losses resulting from failures and deficiencies in Bank's internal operational procedures, malfunction of information and other systems or from impact of external events on operations of the Bank.
-Operational risk includes legal, model and counterparty risks.
+Operational risk includes legal, model, counterparty risks, information technology risk and general operational risk.